spark2k06/PCXT_MiSTer/SW/mcga/README.md

 `mcga13tsr.com` is a development DOS TSR for MCGA mode `13h` bring-up with the unmodified IBM EGA option ROM.

+The TSR keeps `40h` paragraphs resident.
+Do not use older builds that kept only `20h` paragraphs resident; those can be overwritten by later DOS programs and leave the `INT 10h` hook corrupted.

 See `DELIVERY.md` for the selected integration path and tradeoffs.
 See `COMPATIBILITY.md` for supported behavior and limits.
 See `REGRESSION.md` for the current EGA/MCGA regression log.
 See `SMOKE.md` for the mode `13h` visual